victorhe33/victorhe33/README.md

 - 👋 Hi, my name is Victor He.
 I'm a Software Engineer located in NYC.
 - 👀 I enjoy solving complex problems with interesting technologies.
-- 🌱 I’m currently working on SafeQL, an open source product which provides graphQL developers convenient endpoint metrics and security vunerability analysis.
+- 🌱 I’m currently working on SafeQL, an open source product which provides GraphQL developers convenient endpoint metrics and security vunerability analysis.
 - 🏃‍♂️ Core contributor to open source, community powered data structure algorithm AlgoWorkout!
 - 💞️ I’m looking to connect with other software developers / those in the technology space!
 - 💼 [Linked In](https://www.linkedin.com/in/victorhe33/)